mailjet/api-documentation/guides/_filtering-resources.md

 To use a filter in a <code>GET</code>, you can amend the resource URL with a standard query string (<code>?filter1=this&filter2=that&filter3=it</code>).

+Mailjet API supports filter combination following these rules:

+ - Only the first occurrence of a filter is taken in account: "?Name=foo&Name=bar&Name=foobar" will only filter on  Name=foo.
+No error will be returned, all additional occurrences will be skipped.
+ - Combining filter using the query string syntax, "&" results in an AND operator behavior.
+ - Some filters support OR and use a "," syntax.
+Example: MessageStatus on <code>[/messagesentstatistics](/email-api/v3/messagesentstatistics/)</code> resource accepts MessageStatus=3,4 format.

 ##The Limit Filter